zowe/docs-site/docs/user-guide/api-mediation/routing-requests-to-rest-apis.md

 ![Zowe Architecture Diagram with High Availability Enablement](../../images/common/zowe-architecture-lpar.png)

-Zowe has high availability feature build-in.
-To enable this feature, you can define `haInstances` section in your YAML configuration file.
+Zowe has a high availability feature built-in.
+To enable this feature, you can define the `haInstances` section in your YAML configuration file.

-The diagram above shows that `ZWESLSTC` has started two Zowe instances running on two separate LPARs that can be on the same or different sysplexes.
+The preceding diagram shows that `ZWESLSTC` started two Zowe instances running on two separate LPARs.
+These LPARs can be on the same or different sysplexes.

-- The Sysplex distributor port sharing enables the API Gateway 7554 ports to be shared so that incoming requests can be routed to either the gateway on LPAR A or LPAR B.
+- The Sysplex distributor port sharing enables the API Gateway 7554 ports to be shared, which makes it possible for  incoming requests to be routed to either the gateway on LPAR A or LPAR B.
-- The discovery servers on each LPAR communicate with each other and share their registered instances, which allows the API gateway on LPAR A to dispatch APIs to components either on its own LPAR, or alternatively to components on LPAR B. As indicated on the diagram, each component has two input lines: one from the API gateway on its own LPAR and one from the gateway on the other LPAR.
+- The discovery servers on each LPAR communicate with each other and share their registered instances, which allows the API gateway on LPAR A to dispatch APIs to components either on its own LPAR, or alternatively to components on LPAR B. As indicated in the diagram, each component has two input lines: one from the API gateway on its own LPAR, and one from the gateway on the other LPAR.
 When one of the LPARs goes down, the other LPAR remains operating within the sysplex providing high availability to clients that connect through the shared port irrespective of which Zowe instance is serving the API requests.

 The `zowe.yaml` file can be configured to start Zowe instances on more than two LPARS, and also to start more than one Zowe instance on a single LPAR, thereby providing a grid cluster of Zowe components that can meet availability and scalability requirements.

 The configuration entries of each LPAR in the `zowe.yaml` file control which components are started.
 This configuration mechanism makes it possible to start just the desktop and API Mediation Layer on the first LPAR, and start all of the Zowe components on the second LPAR.
-Because the desktop on the first LPAR is available to the gateway of the second LPAR, all desktop traffic is routed there.
+Because the desktop on the first LPAR is available to the gateway of the second LPAR, all desktop traffic is routed to the second LPAR.

 The caching services for each Zowe instance, whether on the same LPAR, or distributed across the sysplex, are connected to each other by the same shared VSAM data set.
 This arrangement allows state sharing so that each instance behaves similarly to the user irrespective of where their request is routed.

 For simplification of the diagram above, the Jobs and Files API servers are not shown as being started.
 If the user defines Jobs and Files API servers to be started in the `zowe.yaml` configuration file, these servers behave the same as the servers illustrated.
 In other words, these services register to their API discovery server which then communicates with other discovery servers on other Zowe instances on either the same or other LPARs.
 The API traffic received by any API gateway on any Zowe instance is routed to any of the Jobs or Files API components that are available.